chozillla/chozillla.github.io/index.md

 ## Chemay Shola

 I am a senior at the University of Washington studying bioengineering.
 I am interested in wearable technology, specifically hearables.
-Currently, I am working in Dr. Yi Shen's lab on a hearable project.
-Here is my [LinkedIn profile](https://www.linkedin.com/in/chemayshola/)
+Currently, I am working in [Dr. Yi Shen's](https://sphsc.washington.edu/content/yi-shen) lab on an open sourced hearable project.
+Here is my [LinkedIn profile].(https://www.linkedin.com/in/chemayshola/)I plan on continuing my education to the docterate level with the aspiration of becoming a researcher and a professure.

 ### Personal